FindusHH/Paper2PPT/README.md

 2. Open `http://localhost:8501` in your browser.
 On the first launch you will be asked for your Azure OpenAI API key.
 Endpoint, deployment and version are pre-filled from the Docker compose file and stored in `config.json` for reuse.
 You can adjust them later via "Edit Configuration" in the sidebar.

 3. Upload a PDF and generate the presentation.
 The resulting PowerPoint file can be downloaded directly from the interface.

+To add more summarization languages, edit the `LANGUAGE_OPTIONS` dictionary in `app.py`.